grafana/k6-learn/Modules/Getting started with k6 OSS.md

 ## Hello World: running your k6 script

 Save your script in your editor.
-Then, open up your terminal and go to the directory you saved your k6 script in.
+Then, open up your terminal and go to the directory where you saved your k6 script.
 Now, run the test:

 ```js
 k6 run test.js